Follow along: IG @birectifier

 There are other minor mysteries as well.
 Ashby notes that top fermenting fission yeast ferments may produce significantly more yeast biomass.
 The microbiology literature notes that at every instance of cell division a portion of the cell wall dissolves into the ferment made of long chain fatty acids that can become esters.
 Open fermenters may be key to providing the oxygen needed for successful top colonization and that increase in biomass that can benefit aroma.
 A question emerges: Does increased biomass, that mostly spins its wheels and does not accelerate fermentation come with increased enzyme activity that can form rum oil?
 Karl Micko at about the same time was finding very characteristic un-saponifiable aroma in Jamaica rum using methods that would eventually become the birectifier.

 Arroyo used a high pH method of heavy rum production that relied on pure bacteria cultures as well as neurotically controlled conditions.
 Vinegar process Jamaica rum may counter intuitively rely more on yeast than bacteria and tap into mysterious seldom seen features of yeast metabolism to create aroma.
-This does not mean that aroma beneficial bacteria is not present, but low pH fermentation in open fermenters may work differently than is commonly believed.
+This does not mean that aroma beneficial bacteria is not present, but high acid fermentation in open fermenters may work differently than is commonly believed.

 We have so far been experimenting with Arroyo style ferments, but it may be valuable to have first hand experience with the basic work Ashby carried out, remarkable results or not.